 Activate: Social Justice Service Learning

-Activate is a collaboration between the five social justice centers (Campus Interfaith Resources, Disability Support Resources, Gayle R. Davis Center for Women and Gender Equity, Milton E. Ford LGBT Resource Center, Office of Multicultural Affairs) and the Community Service Learning Center.
-The program prepares students for service learning on campus and in the community and helps connect them with opportunities for engagement.
+Activate is a collaboration between the five social justice centers (Campus Interfaith Resources, Disability Support Resources, Gayle R. Davis Center for Women and Gender Equity, Milton E. Ford LGBT Resource Center, Office of Multicultural Affairs) and the Community Service Learning Center (CSLC).
+Activate modules are available on BlackbBoard to help prepare GVSU students for civic engagement.
+The modules use an intersectional lens to explore the components of civic engagement and help students understand the difference between volunteerism and engaging in meaningful, service-oriented, community-facing work.

 How do I get involved?